solana-labs/ecosystem/projects/burnt.md

 discord: https://discord.com/invite/burntfinance
 ---

 Burnt Finance is a Solana-based non-fungible token (NFT) minting and auction protocol.
-Burnt provides an intuitive interface for minting new assets.
-These assets can be synthetics, NFTs, and even new digital assets.
+Burnt provides an intuitive interface for minting new assets, such as synthetics, NFTs, and new digital assets.
 In less than a few minutes, a user can mint a new asset and setup an entirely decentralized auction.